unicef/publicgoods-wordpress/wp-content/plugins/amazon-s3-and-cloudfront/README.md

 ## Upgrade Notice ##

-### 2.3 ###
-This is a major upgrade that switches to using a custom table for storing data about offloaded Media Library items.
-Once upgraded you will not be able to downgrade without restoring data from a backup.

 ### 2.0 ###
 This is a major upgrade that introduces support for DigitalOcean Spaces, renames the plugin to WP Offload Media Lite, and coincidentally upgrades some of its database settings.
 You may not be able to downgrade to WP Offload S3 Lite 1.x after upgrading to WP Offload Media Lite 2.0+.